Camilo Villegas Betting Profile: The Sentry - PGA TOUR

 1 Min Read

+ST SIMONS ISLAND, GEORGIA - NOVEMBER 17: Camilo Villegas of Colombia hits a tee shot on the 14th hole during the second round of The RSM Classic on the Plantation Course at Sea Island Resort on November 17, 2023 in St Simons Island, Georgia.
+(Photo by Sam Greenwood/Getty Images)

-Camilo Villegas will appear in the 2024 The Sentry from January 4-7 after a 58th-place finish in Saint Simons Island, Georgia at The RSM Classic.
+Camilo Villegas will compete in the 2024 The Sentry from January 4-7 after a 58th-place finish in Saint Simons Island, Georgia at The RSM Classic.

 The Sentry Tournament & Course Info